beyzoskaya/beyzoskaya/README.md

 ### Hi there, I'm Beyza Kaya!🙈

 Welcome to my GitHub profile!
-I'm a Computer Science student at Ozyegin University , enthusiastic about exploring new AI techniques, emerging areas, and various machine learning methods.In addition to my current studies, I have a background in Industrial Engineering.
+I'm a Master Student in Aritificial Intelligence -specifically Bioinformaticsat- Ozyegin University , enthusiastic about exploring new AI techniques, emerging areas, and various machine learning methods.In addition to my current studies, I have a background in Industrial Engineering.

 ## About Me

-- 🔭 I am currently studying Computer Science at Özyeğin University.
+- 🔭 I am currently working in Bioinformatic area at Özyeğin University.
-- 🎓 I will graduate in June 2024
-- 👩🏼‍💻 I am currently working in my senior design project, focused on exploring Generative Models, particularly    those based on Stable Diffusion.
+- 👩🏼‍💻 I am currently working in research area of Hi-C interactions and the prediction of chromsomes with graph specific models.

 ## Skills
 - 💻 Programming Languages: Python / C++